RLE-Foundation/rllte/docs/getting_started.md

 ### with HUAWEI NPU
 !!! tip
-    Ascend NPU only supports aarch64!
+    Ascend NPU only supports aarch64 and Python 3.7!

 - Install the dependencies for PyTorch:
 ``` sh